 Major cultural institutions in Venice

-Teatro La Fenice of Venice is one of the most outstanding examples of Italian opera house architecture and also a ‘sacred site’ in the history of music.
-Founded in 1792 it was the venue for numerous world operas premières by Rossini, Bellini, Donizetti and Verdi, and the greatest artists of both the past and today have performed on its stage.
-After the terrible fire in 1996 the building underwent substantial reconstruction until it found its original beauty.
-In the last few years it started again offering concerts of the highest artistic level including Myung-Whun Chung, Ton Koopman, Rudolf Buchbinder and Marco Angius; in addiction new and international productions, such as Giuseppe Verdi’s Don Carlo.
-In 2004 La Fenice was inaugurated with production and direction of Verdi’s La Traviata by Robert Carsen which today it is still considered to be one of the most fascinating operas ever.
+The Gran Teatro La Fenice in Venice is one of the jewels of Italian theatre architecture and a “sacred” place in the history of music.
+Founded in 1792, it has been the venue for numerous premieres of operas by Rossini, Bellini, Donizetti and Verdi; the greatest artists of yesterday and today have performed on its stage.
+The theatre, destroyed by a fire in 1996, was rebuilt and restored to its former glory.
+In recent years it has returned to host artistic programmes of the highest calibre, with the likes of Myung-Whun Chung, Ton Koopman and Marco Angius; new productions and international productions such as Giuseppe Verdi’s Don Carlo.

 Palazzo Grassi and Punta della Dogana

-Ca’ Vendramin Calergi, entirely owned by Venice Casino one of the most beautiful structures on the Grand Canal.
-Official location of the Dinner show of the Venice Carnival, the palace has a very large main floor where there is a festival hall which, together with the adjacent rooms, is used for parties, conferences, shows and press conferences.
-On the same floor the Wagner Restaurant is open all year round and offers the exclusive pleasure of a refined dinner embellished with paintings by Palma il Giovane and frescoes by Gian Battista Crosato.
-On the mezzanine floor there are the apartments that were once the property of Maestro Richard Wagner who lived here and nowadays the museums rooms managed by the Richard Wagner Association of Venice can be visited fore free upon reservation.
-On the top floor, the Venice Casino completes the offer from its french to american tables and the famous slot machines.
+Official location of the Venice Carnival dinner show, the complex has a very large main floor where the ballroom opens up, used together with the adjoining rooms for parties, conventions, shows and press conferences.
+On the same floor, the Wagner Restaurant offers the exclusive pleasure of a refined dinner amidst Palma il Giovane’s paintings and Gian Battista Crosato’s frescoes.
+The mezzanine floor houses the flats of maestro Richard Wagner, who lived and composed here: the museum rooms, managed by the Richard Wagner Association of Venice, can be visited free of charge upon reservation.
+On the top floor, the Venice Casino completes the offer.

 Scegli la tua esperienza di viaggio nella Riviera del Brenta